VysotskiVadim/pandoc_resume/markdown/resume.md

     Used intensively: Haxe, Monosyne (in-house game engine), TDD\
     Used less so: C#, JS, Gradle, Android, iOS

-    * Implemented features which requires synchronization of few microservices, animations and user actions: it's just a tons of asynchronous code;
+    * Implemented features which require synchronization of few microservices, animations and user actions.
+It's just a tons of asynchronous code;
     * Improved project stability by refactoring which fixed ANR and crashes;
     * Split existing heavyweight screens into modules(module per feature), so that it's easy to: add/delete/change features, switch on/off features at runtime;
     * Setup IoC container's scopes;